a2stuff/a2d/res/notes/testplan.md

 * Repeat the following cases for File > New Folder, File > Duplicate, and File > Delete:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
 Verify that when the window is refreshed, the scrollbars are inactive or at the top/left positions.

+* Select a folder containing many files.
+File > Duplicate.
+During the initial count of the files, press Escape.
+Verify that the count is canceled and the progress dialog is closed, and that the window contents do not refresh.
+* Select a folder containing many files.
+File > Duplicate.
+After the initial count of the files is complete and the actual operation has started, press Escape.
+Verify that the operation is canceled and the progress dialog is closed, and that the window contents do refresh, but that no rename prompt appears.

 ## Name Casing